Frequently asked questions related to COVID-19.

 - 1. What businesses are eligible for the expanded business rate discount?

-The MHCLG (paragraph 10) states that properties that will benefit from the relief will be occupied hereditaments that are wholly or mainly being used:
+The MHCLG guidance (Annex A) states that properties that will benefit from the relief will be occupied hereditaments that are wholly or mainly being used:

 - as shops, restaurants, cafes, drinking establishments, cinemas and live music venues

 - as hotels, guest & boarding premises and self-catering accommodation.